Action #998

 module), because also the LAT interface uses this class.

-#29 Updated by Mayer Michael almost 11 years ago
+#29 Updated by Mayer Michael about 11 years ago

 Yes, that would indeed avoid code duplication.
 However, the GLATResponseTable